TuftsUniversity/gift-fund-bibliography/README.md

 **Method:**

-- input a table containing all titles in the set of funds needing letters
+- input a table containing all titles in the set of funds needing bibliographies for gift fund letters to donors
 - parse these titles lists per fund to convert them to BibTex (LaTeX for bibliography)&quot;.bib&quot; format
-- use Pybtex and a local system installation of Texworks latex processor, with ConTeXT, create a latex file and output to PDF
+- use Pybtex and a local system installation of Texworks latex processor, and create a latex file and output to PDF

 **Input:**

 - a tilde delimited text file containing a list of titles and funds with the following fields, from an exported MARC file from Alma.
 This tabular file is created with the XSLT file in this directory &quot;giftFunds.xsl&quot; that takes a MARC XML export from Alma&#39;s Export Bibliographic Records job that was created from a managed set created by the &quot;Titles Purchased with Gift Funds - for Export&quot; at [https://analytics-na01.alma.exlibrisgroup.com/analytics/saw.dll?Answers&amp;path=%2Fshared%2FTufts%20University%2FReports%2FCollections%2FGift%20Funds%2FTitles%20Purchased%20with%20Gift%20Funds%20-%20for%20Export](https://analytics-na01.alma.exlibrisgroup.com/analytics/saw.dll?Answers&amp;path=%2Fshared%2FTufts%20University%2FReports%2FCollections%2FGift%20Funds%2FTitles%20Purchased%20with%20Gift%20Funds%20-%20for%20Export)

 - Since fund data isn&#39;t reliably in bib records, this script also takes a Analytics fund report directly, from &quot;Titles Purchased with Gift Funds - MMS and Fund&quot; at [https://analytics-na01.alma.exlibrisgroup.com/analytics/saw.dll?Answers&amp;path=%2Fshared%2FTufts%20University%2FReports%2FCollections%2FGift%20Funds%2FTitles%20Purchased%20with%20Gift%20Funds%20-%20MMS%20and%20Fund](https://analytics-na01.alma.exlibrisgroup.com/analytics/saw.dll?Answers&amp;path=%2Fshared%2FTufts%20University%2FReports%2FCollections%2FGift%20Funds%2FTitles%20Purchased%20with%20Gift%20Funds%20-%20MMS%20and%20Fund)
-- These are the fields needed for each
+- These are the fields needed for each Analytics report
   - &quot;Titles Purchased with Gift Funds - for Export&quot;:
   - MMS Id
   - Main entry Author (MARC 100|a)